 Immunizations and Vaccines

-Effective July 1, 2014, school-age children will require proof of immunization against meningitis, pertussis (whooping cough) and for children born in 2010 or later - chickenpox, to attend school.
+Effective July 1, 2014, school-age children require proof of immunization against meningitis, pertussis (whooping cough) and for children born in 2010 or later - varicella (chickenpox), to attend school.
 This in addition to existing requirements for proof of immunization against diphtheria, tetanus, polio, measles, mumps and rubella.
 Children and teenagers who have received all recommended vaccines as per Ontario's immunization schedule will not require any further immunizations.

 Is Your Child Up-To-Date?

 Immunizations are safe, effective, and benefit people of all ages.
 They protect individuals and communities by preventing the spread of disease.
 As more people are immunized, the risk of disease for everyone is reduced.
 To check what your child needs, please view the immunization schedules at the links below:

 Please call us to verify if your child's immunizations are up-to-date at 519.355.1071 ext.
 5900.

 Please visit the Ministry of Health and Long-Term Care's website for more details: